 Consider the need for Members to track their contribution to WIGOS, for all observation sites supervised by them;

-Explore appropriate procedures to determine compliance monitoring and other grouping of observing stations/platforms by WMO Members in the WIGOS Information Resource tools;
+Explore appropriate procedures to determine compliance monitoring [Republic of Korea] of observing stations/platforms by WMO Members in the WIGOS Information Resource tools;

 Review any other needed changes to the WIGOS Metadata Standard and the implications for WIGOS Information Resource tools and guidance; and

-Consider throughout, the importance of not interrupting the operational flow of metadata and data for important weather, climate, water, and related environmental applications, under the WMO Unified Data Policy (Resolution 1 (Cg-Ext(2021)) – WMO Unified Policy for the International Exchange of Earth System Data).
+Consider throughout the importance of not interrupting the operational flow of metadata and data for important weather, climate, water, and related environmental applications, under the WMO Unified Data Policy (Resolution 1 (Cg-Ext(2021)) – WMO Unified Policy for the International Exchange of Earth System Data).

-Further request SC-ON to report back to INFCOM-4 with the implications and estimated costs associated with changing the WIGOS metadata standard, updating metadata for observations made in the past and making the associated changes in the WIGOS Information Resource tools.
+Further request SC-ON to develop guidance material on how to address GBON high density recommendations where capability exists respectively and [Republic of Korea] to report back to INFCOM-4[Republic of Korea].

 _______________